GuidoBaijense/GuidoBaijense.github.io/_posts/2024-08-28-password-delivery-in-a-microsoft-hybrid-world.md

 What methods do we natively have to retrieve a password in a Hybrid Environment when leveraging API-driven inbound user provisioning?

-1. Provision the end users mobile phone number and direct users to https://aka.ms/sspr for a 'forgotten password'.[^footnote]
+1. Provision the end users mobile phone number and direct users to https://aka.ms/sspr for a 'forgotten password'.[^1]
 2. Send a TAP to the manager via Microsoft Entra Lifecycle Workflows and ask them to register MFA-methods in https://aka.ms/mysecurityinfo and then experience the 'I forgot my password'-flow at https://aka.ms/sspr.
 3. Instruct users to contact a Servicedesk or IT Admin for a password reset.